prog2-unimi/jubbiot/README.md

 ![JUnit list results](img/list.png)

+### Generating actual outputs

 In case it is not easy for the **student** to grasp the reason of failed tests (not present in this example), he can define the `GENERATE_ACTUAL_FILES` *environment variable* to `true` and run the tests again.

-This will produce an `actual-N.txt` file (in the same subdirectory of `tests` where the other test case files are stored) containing the actual output produced by its implementation of the `main` method for the class under test.
+This will produce an `actual-N.txt` file (in the same subdirectory of `tests` where the other test case files are stored) containing the actual output produced by the student implementation of the `main` method for the class under test.

 By comparing the `expected-N.txt` and `actual-N.txt` files, the **student** should easily understand the reason of the failure.